 We have made every effort to include most of the widely used terms in this SEO glossary.
-It is not a full and final list.
-For more definitions see Wikipedia.
+It is not a full, but contains most of the terms currently being used -

 In SEO, a search engine algorithm is the formula search engines use to determine the ranking of websites on their results pages.